ishani-jaiswal/machine_learning/README.md

 # machine_learning
-repository for my cpp learning journey with assignments and practice questions
+Repository for my ai/ml learning journey with assignments and practice questions.